-The Los Angeles and City of Industry campuses have their own on-site library holdings for local patrons to access books and periodicals through the LIRN online library related to the programs offered at each campus location.
-In the LIRN Library environment, students and faculty have access to databases vendors such as ProQuest, GALE, and PubMed.
-The library is a centrally located resource physically and virtually for all students and faculty and is accessible during classroom hours.
-These facilities offer group-study space, a reading room and access to current word processing software and the internet.
+Angeles College Los Angeles campus provides full-text virtual library services and is empowered by the LIRN Librarian service which provides our institution access to a team of librarians.
+The LIRN librarians provide all library usage data using various methods for tracking student usage: Library Book Checkout Logs, In-Library Reference Logs, and LIRN Library login reports.
+The City of Industry campus has its own on-site library holdings for local patrons to access books and periodicals through the LIRN online library related to the programs offered at this location.
+In the LIRN Library environment, students and faculty have access to databases vendors such as ProQuest, GALE, PubMed, and more.
+The City of Industry campus library is a centrally located resource physically and virtually for all students and faculty and is accessible during classroom hours.
+The City of Industry facility offers group-study space, a reading room and access to current word processing software and the internet.
 Refer to the Library web-portal for access to LIRN and College Catalog.

-Our Computer Lab serves as a student group-study area as well as a workspace for library research instruction conducted by the Angeles College Librarian.
+Our Computer Lab serves as a student group-study area.
 The Computer Lab currently features Desktop stations installed with Windows OS and MS Office and current browsers for online access.
-All stations feature Comprehensive Review software for Medical Assistants, Nurse Assistants, Phlebotomy Technician, and Vocational Nursing Students.